 The Japanese language is very difficult to master, and it doesn’t make sense to learn it for a holiday a few weeks a year.
 BUT there are some great phrases which every visitor to Japan should know!

 Arigatou: (Ah-ree-gah-toh) – “Thank you”.
 Probably the most important word to know in Japan.
 You can say this at any time you would thank someone.

 Sumimasen: (Sue-me-ma-sen) – “Excuse me”.
-If you’re at a restaurant, you can yell this one out to get the servers attention, or if you bump into someone on the street you can say this.
+If you’re at a restaurant, you can yell this one out to get the attention of a server, or if you bump into someone on the street you can say this as.

 Daijoubu: (Die-joe-boo) – “It’s alright”.
 You can say this if you fall down on the snow and people ask if you’re alright, or if you’ve had enough fried chicken for the night.